InstituteforDiseaseModeling/modelops-calabaria/docs/design/01-core-principles.md

 3. **Perfect reproducibility** through pure functions and versioned bundles
 4. **Efficient caching** through canonical M-space representations
 5. **Seamless scaling** through stateless, serializable execution
-6. **Production safety** through thread-safe registries and ABI versioning
+6. **Production safety** through stateless execution and ABI versioning

 Every design decision should be evaluated against this principle: **Does it maintain the unity of the wire function while enabling variant flexibility?**

-The hardened wire protocol ensures this principle scales to production:
+The stateless wire protocol ensures this principle scales to production:
-- **No heavy closures** → Import paths and factories
+- **No heavy closures** → Import paths and on-demand creation
 - **Protocol evolution** → ABI versioning
-- **Thread safety** → Validated, locked registry
+- **No global state** → Manifest-driven, stateless execution
 - **Full persistence** → JSON serialization

 ## The Architecture Promise